Scroll down the page to catch up on the latest news

 Leadership Conference.
 Held at Alpharetta High School on January 24, 2017, several Raiders claimed top honors and qualified to participate at the upcoming State competition.
 The Georgia 2017 State Leadership

 Conference is March 12-14 in Athens.
-Paula Chesser and Michele Finley are the FBLA chapter advisors.
+Paula Chesser and Michelle Finley are the FBLA chapter advisors.

 Congratulations to the following students: